jneug/typst-finite/docs/manual.typ

   Layouts changed in FINITE version 0.5 and are no longer compatible with FINITE 0.4 and before.
 ]

 Layouts can be passed to @cmd:automaton to position states on the canvas without the need to give specific coordinates for each state.
-FINITE ships with a bunch of layouts, to accomodate different scenarios.
+FINITE ships with a bunch of layouts, to accommodate different scenarios.

 === Available layouts <available-layouts>
 #show-module("layout", sort-functions: false)